Ling Woo Liu, lliu[at]sff.org

-SAN FRANCISCO, January 1, 2019 – The San Francisco Foundation announced today that Yvette Radford has been appointed to its board of trustees for a five-year term.
+SAN FRANCISCO, CA – The San Francisco Foundation announced today that Yvette Radford has been appointed to its board of trustees for a five-year term.
 Ms. Radford is the regional vice president for external and community affairs at Kaiser Permanente.

 “I’m very pleased that Yvette has agreed to join our Board of Trustees,” said Fred Blackwell, CEO of the San Francisco Foundation.
 “She brings with her extensive experience in philanthropy and community relations, and will serve as an outstanding addition to our board.”